cudoventures/cudos-docs/docs/node/run-node/stake-node.md

 ### Testnet: cudos-testnet-public-3
 ### Mainnet: cudos-1
 :::

 ## 01 Run `create-validator` transaction

-This step performs a transaction that adds the required stake in a specified wallet to a chosen node and converts it to a Validator node.
+This step performs a transaction from a specified wallet to a chosen node and converts it to a Validator node.

-:::note what are acudos?
+:::info what are acudos?
 **acudos** are the smallest unit of **CUDOS**

+1 CUDOS = 1 x 10^18 acudos

+1 CUDOS = 1,000,000,000,000,000,000 acudos
 :::

 Use the example below to configure and run the `create-validator` command using your own parameters.